biratkdk/Student-Grade-Prediction/README.md

 ## Implementation Notes

-This is an original implementation built from scratch for a 5-credit university machine learning project.
+This is a personal learning project I built from scratch to practice machine learning.
 The project includes:
 - Complete feature engineering and model selection
 - Interactive web dashboard with Streamlit
 - Real-time predictions with demographic filtering